Insights from reports tabled July to September 2018

 - An appropriate set of efficiency measures can help to inform accountable authorities on the allocation of entity resources in pursuit of the best outcomes for government and the community.
 Including efficiency measures in Annual Performance Statements support transparency and accountability for entity performance.

 - Efficiency can be relative rather than absolute.
 Identifying suitable comparators to assess efficiency against provides a useful indicator of performance.
 Comparators can include: past performance; organisations with comparable functions or processes; or appropriate targets and benchmarks.

-The Implementation and Performance of the Cashless Debit Card Trial audit found that the key performance indicators developed to measure the performance of the trial were relevant, mostly reliable but not complete because they focused on evaluating only the effectiveness of the trial based on its outcomes and did not include operational and efficiency aspects of the trial.
+audit found that the key performance indicators developed to measure the performance of the trial were relevant, mostly reliable but not complete because they focused on evaluating only the effectiveness of the trial based on its outcomes and did not include operational and efficiency aspects of the trial.